ethanrast/web-dev-portfolio/README.md

 - Linked all attendance actions to the logged-in user's ID instead of static data
 - Built complete Create, Read, Update, Delete operations with proper authorization

-  My Contributions to the backend
+My Contributions to the Backend:

 Security & Validation
 - Secured all attendance endpoints with authentication